algorithm-helper/algorithm-helper/content/categories/algorithms/sorting/quick-sort.md

 ```

 Even though with quick sort three way, its `lt` and `gt` pointers divide this array into three
-partitions, it can be misleading to say that the most we can divide this array is `log_3` times.
+partitions, it can be misleading to say that the most we can divide this array is $log_3N$ times.
 We are
 not necessarily able to take advantage of this fact in an array with no repeated values, and thus
 quick sort three way just becomes regular quick sort.
-Thus this algorithm runs in `O(NlogN)` time.
+Thus this algorithm runs in $O(NlogN)$ time.

 ### Implementation

 ##### Java

-View the source code [here](https://github.com/algorithm-helper/implementations/blob/master/java/com/algorithmhelper/algorithms/sorting/QuickSort.java).

 <script src="https://gist.github.com/eliucs/730ad9e6d4cbebfacf9104fbadede754.js"></script>